natcap/invest.users-guide/source/habitat_risk_assessment.rst

 Habitat Risk Assessment
 -----------------------

 The main computation portion of the HRA model will be done by the Habitat Risk Assessment model (i.e. the executable).
-First we describe required inputs.
-The required inputs are the minimum data needed to run this model.
+The following are the required and optional inputs needed to run this model.

 .. figure:: habitat_risk_assessment_images/hra_ui.png